The Dangers of Buying Flipped Foreclosure Houses

 Fixing Up a Foreclosure Flipper

-I am not saying that all investors cut corners when they rehab a property.
+That's not to say that all investors cut corners when they rehab a property.
 Many investors are conscientious and hire quality construction crews.
 But some investors -- and you rarely know which ones they are by looking at them -- hire the cheapest labor they can find and use the least expensive materials in an attempt to boost their profit margins.
 Here are some areas of concern:

-It is possible the investor's contractor may have hired undocumented / unlicensed workers below minimum wage to perform complex jobs for which the workers were untrained.
+- Unlicensed Sub-Contractors: It is possible the investor's contractor may have hired undocumented/unlicensed workers below minimum wage to perform complex jobs for which the workers were untrained.
 Even a simple job such as hanging drywall, mudding and sanding can be done incorrectly, and you won't know until the screws start popping out months down the road.

 90-Day Flipping Rule

-The 90-day flipping rule applies to seasoning of title.
+The 90-day flipping rule applies to the season of the title.
 Many lender guidelines and overlays require that the investor own the property for at least 90 days before the buyer's lender will make a loan to that buyer.
 The contract date must be at least 90 days after recordation of the investor's deed.

 The bank may require receipts to prove substantial work was completed to justify the new sales price.